 The Brasserie at Sir Christopher Wren

 There are few restaurants near Windsor Castle that display both the attention to detail and willingness to experiment shown at The Brasserie.
-Right in the heart of Windsor, The Brasserie’s wide open windows, naturally lit dining room and gorgeous views of the river are as close any of us will ever have to a royal experience.
-Yet the playful menu and casual ambience here are anything but stuffy.
+Right in the heart of Windsor, The Brasserie’s wide open windows, naturally lit dining room, and gorgeous views of the river are as close as any of us will ever get to a royal experience.
+Yet the playful menu and casual ambiance here are anything but stuffy.

-You’re certainly in the right if you guessed that this place offers a great afternoon tea.
-However, we definitely recommend making reservations for dinner.
+While they certainly do a great afternoon tea, we recommend making reservations for dinner.
 The playful “Homemade curry of the moment” is an ever-changing dish where the chefs’ culinary abilities are constantly reaching new heights.
 The lightly cured salmon is excellent as well, combining a citrusy brine with a buttery finish that’s hard to forget.

 Address: 52-56 Thames St

-A few steps into the moody, wallpaper-lined interior of this Datchet Road Indian-Thai restaurant and you are immediately transported to someplace far from Windsor, a place full of masala, turmeric, nutmeg and cardamom.
-Mango Lounge’s manages to keep up a relaxed feel to its service, while still providing the kind of high-end experience that we come to expect from restaurants near Windsor Castle.
+A few steps into the moody, wallpaper-lined interior of this Datchet Road Indian-Thai restaurant and you’re immediately transported to someplace far from Windsor—a place full of masala, turmeric, nutmeg, and cardamom.
+Mango Lounge manages to keep a relaxed feel to its service, while still providing the kind of high-end experience that we come to expect from restaurants near Windsor Castle.

 Those looking for a dish that bites back should turn their attention to the Lal Maas curry, a fiery lamb curry rooted in the Western Indian culinary tradition.
-The Lamb Korma Nilgiri is one of the most popular dishes here, and it’s certainly not hard to see why.
-It includes cubes of lamb marinated in yogurt, mint and coriander and cooked in a light onion & coconut sauce along with chillies, black pepper, mustard seeds and curry leaves.
-It’s one of our favorite things in Windsor (and that includes the castle.)
+The Lamb Korma Nilgiri is one of the most popular dishes here, and it’s not hard to see why.
+It includes cubes of lamb marinated in yogurt, mint, and coriander and cooked in a light onion and coconut sauce along with chilies, black pepper, mustard seeds, and curry leaves.
+It’s one of our favorite places in Windsor (and that includes the castle).

 Address: 9 Datchet Rd